West Sussex: Arts

 Pallant House Gallery in Chichester houses one of the most significant collections of 20th-century British art outside London.
-It includes a substantial body of early and mid-20th-century work bequeathed by Walter Hussey and many later works donated by Sir Colin St John 'Sandy' Wilson.
+It includes a substantial body of early and mid-20th-century work bequeathed by Walter Hussey and many later works donated by Colin St. John Wilson.

 Worthing Museum and Art Gallery houses a large collection of Georgian and Victorian costume.
 The Cass Sculpture Foundation has an outdoor sculpture park at Goodwood.